(for non-U.S. lawyers)

-Welcome to the College of William & Mary Law School's LL.M.
-Degree program!
+Welcome to William & Mary Law School's Master of Laws Degree (LL.M.) program!

-Our innovative LL.M. program is designed for foreign-educated students and attorneys who want a comprehensive overview of the American legal system.
-We have been welcoming students from all over the world, since 1989.
+Our innovative LL.M. program is designed for foreign-educated students and attorneys who want to compete in an increasingly globalized legal world.
+We have been welcoming students from all over the world since 1989.

-Our program offers a great degree of flexibility.
-Our LL.M. students create their own program of study by either choosing a broad survey of courses or focusing on one of our many practice areas, such as international law or environmental law.
+Our LL.M. students create their own program of study by either choosing a broad survey of courses or focusing on one of our many practice areas, such as business law or environmental law.
 Unlike many LL.M. programs, our students take classes with their J.D. student colleagues.
-Many of our students also take the coursework necessary to qualify them to take the New York State Bar.
+Many also take the coursework necessary to qualify them to sit for the New York State Bar or other Bar Examinations.

-We encourage our admitted LLM students to enroll in the Legal Advantage Program, which is offered the month before the LLM program begins.
+We encourage admitted LL.M. students to enroll in the Legal Advantage Program, which is offered from mid-July to mid-August.
 This optional program is designed to help students become accustomed to the rigorous demands of law school in the United States and to improve English communication skills.

 Education at William & Mary is not limited to the classroom.
 Throughout the year, we offer many programs and activities to enhance our students' legal study.
 LL.M. students have access to all of the conferences and lectures held at the Law School (such as the Supreme Court Preview in the fall), and a number of special events organized just for them.